26 Phrasal Verbs with “Against” (Meanings & Examples)

 React against

-• People often react against changes they don’t understand.
+• People often react against sudden change.

 Struggle against